 All that said, the focus in IoT connectivity seems to have shifted.
 Are Sigfox and LoRa still competitors?
 Yes.
 But people aren’t as focused on network technology these days—they’re focused on use cases and applications.
 These technologies have been relegated to their proper place—they’re tools, nothing more.

 Still, LPWANs aren’t going to be displaced anytime soon, which makes a discussion of Sigfox vs. LoRa still relevant.
 Keep reading to learn about the prominent differences between these technologies and which applications they are best suited for.

 Sigfox is a narrowband (or ultra-narrowband) technology.
 It uses a standard radio transmission method called binary phase-shift keying (BPSK), and it takes very narrow chunks of spectrum and changes the phase of the carrier radio wave to encode the data.
 This allows the receiver to only listen in a tiny slice of spectrum, which mitigates the effect of noise.
 It requires an inexpensive endpoint radio and a more sophisticated basestation to manage the network.

-SigFox communication tends to be better if it’s headed up from the endpoint to the basestation.
+Sigfox communication tends to be better if it’s headed up from the endpoint to the basestation.
 It has bidirectional functionality, but its capacity going from the basestation back to the endpoint is constrained, and you’ll have less link budget going down than going up.
-This is because the receive sensitivity on the endpoint is not as good as the expensive basestation.
+This is because the receiver sensitivity on the endpoint is not as good as on the expensive basestation.